knaeckeKami/config_builder/README.md

 }
 ```

-Make sure the config-class has a `const` constructor with exclusively named parameters.
+Make sure the config-class has exactly one `const` constructor with exclusively required, named parameters.
 The generated code will assume that such a constructor exists.

+If you use nested config classes, they also must have exactly one constructor exclusively required, named parameters.

 Add your configuration-json file (must be saved in the lib/ directory):